China says war must not be allowed on Korean peninsula

 “We believe the two sides should now stop aggravating the situation,” Putin said.

-North Korea justifies its weapons programs as necessary defence against U.S. plans to invade.
+North Korea justifies its weapons programs as necessary defense against U.S. plans to invade.
 The United States, which has 28,500 troops in South Korea, a legacy of the 1950-53 Korean war, denies any such intention.

 Additional reporting by Linda Sieg in TOKYO,; Denis Pinchuk in MOSCOW and Christine Kim in SEOUL; Writing by Robert Birsel; Editing by Clarence Fernandez